bfraser/puppet-grafana/README.md

 This module assumes that you will be serving Grafana using a web server such as Apache or Nginx.
 It will:

-* Download and extract Grafana to an installation directory
+* Download and extract Grafana to an installation directory or use your package manager
-* Create a symlink in the installation directory to enable future version upgrades
+* Create a symlink in the installation directory to enable future version upgrades if not using a package manager
 * Configure Grafana with a default Graphite and Elasticsearch host of 'localhost'
-* Allow you to override the Grafana version, download URL, and Graphite / Elasticsearch hosts
+* Allow you to override the Grafana version, download URL, and Graphite / Elasticsearch urls

 Add the following to your manifest to create an Apache virtual host to serve Grafana. **NOTE** This requires the puppetlabs-apache module.